Bárbara González

-Barbara González Oteiza (born 15 January 1985) is a model, and was a Spanish group rhythmic gymnast.
+Barbara González Oteiza (born 15 January 1985) is a Spanish model and former group rhythmic gymnast.
 She represented her nation at international competitions.

 Biography

 Originally from Pamplona, she participated at the 2004 Summer Olympics and the 2008 Summer Olympics in Beijing.
 She also competed at world championships, including at the 2005 and 2007 World Rhythmic Gymnastics Championships.
 Barbara is the sister of rhythmic gymnast Lara González.